m3nu/talks/graphql-django.md

 ### Hard to Model Relationships
 - In reality we have complex nested objects (BorgBase has ca. 20 models)
 - REST is one endpoint per model `acme.com/repos/:id`
-- Populating a comples UI would need many fetches.
+- Populating a complete UI would need many fetches.

 ### Over-/Under Fetching
 - Client has no control over which attributes to fetch.